ReactComponentKit/BKRedux/README.md

 ### Define State

-You should state as [String:State].
+You should define state as [String:State].
 State is typealias of Any.

 ```swift
  store.set(